Openpoint/TheYolk/README.md

 Clone the repository and:

 npm run theyolk OR

 npm run theyolk-dev

 ### Building

+The Yolk uses [electron-builder](https://github.com/electron-userland/electron-builder).
+Read the documentation and configure package.json in the root to suite your build environment.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for